2001 Linate Airport runway collision: Victims

 Victims of the crash included nationals of nine different countries.
 Most of the victims were Italian and Scandinavian.

 Four memorial services were held in honour of the SAS MD-87 victims.
 On 12 October 2001, three separate ceremonies were held, with one in Denmark, one in Norway, and one in Sweden.
 On 13 October, a fourth ceremony was held in Italy.

 In March 2002, a forest containing 118 beech trees called Beech Forest (Bosco dei Faggi) was inaugurated as a memorial to the victims in the Forlanini Park near the airport.
 A sculpture by the Swedish artist Christer Bording donated by SAS, called Infinity Pain, was placed in the centre of the forest.

-The disaster devastated the Swedish go-kart community as some of the country's most promising young drivers were on the flight after attending an event in Parma.
+The disaster devastated the Swedish go-kart community as some of the country's most promising young drivers were on the flight after attending an event in Lonato.
 After the disaster, the Swedish national motorsports club started a memorial fund together with some of the relatives.
 The fund awards annual stipends to promising Swedish youth in go-kart.